Gabriel-c0Nsp/Lua-Generate/README.md

 To run **Lua Generate**, you’ll need to have the following dependencies installed on your system:

 ### 1. **Lua 5.3**
-   **Lua Generate** is written in Lua, so you’ll need Lua 5.3 (or higher) installed on your machine to execute the commands.
+   **Lua Generate** is written in Lua, and for compatibility reasons, you’ll need **Lua 5.3** installed on your machine to execute the commands.

    You can install Lua 5.3 using your package manager: